belticek17/paysure/README.md

 ##  Hiring project

-The goal  of this assignment is to assess candidates skills as well as dive slightly into solving problems that  occur during day to day work.
-The idea behind is to invest one or two hours into trying to solve this assignment and see where you can get.
+The goal  of this assignment is to assess candidates skills as well as dive slightly into solving problems that occur during our day to day work.
+The idea is to start by implementing the first rule, then try add the remaining rules.
+Invest one to two hours into trying to solve the assignment and see where you can get.

 ## Task